-The project aim was to develop and implement new tools and services used to run interactive applications, which recomputing infrastructure services and data storage services for the purposes of the PRACE project, within six dedicated laboratories: 1) L. of HPC and cloud processing, 2) L. of access to processing infrastructure, 3) L. of service management and monitoring, 4) L. of data management services, 5) L. of distributed data management and transparent access to data, 6) L. of infrastructure security.
+The goal of the project is to create com-::pracelab puting infrastructure services and data storage services for the purposes of the PRACE project, within six dedicated laboratories: 1) L. of HPC and cloud processing, 2) L. of access to processing infrastructure, 3) L. of service management and monitoring, 4) L. of data management services, 5) L. of distributed data management and transparent access to data, 6) L. of infrastructure security.